Key signs to watch for:

 For educational purposes only.
 No therapeutic claims are made.

 * Natural pet botanicals are not intended to replace veterinary care or medication.
 Our formulas are offered as an alternative health support for your animal's condition and not as a cure.
-All our oral supplements are to be consumed voluntarily by your animal in food, treats or liquid.

 SET OF 1

-1. Chest Comfort 44 Formula
+1. Cough Comfort 44 Formula

 Round-leaved sundew (Drosera rotundifolia) has long been recognised in European herbal traditions for its connection with respiratory comfort.
 Older references describe its use in easing dry, spasmodic, and irritative coughs, including whooping-type coughs, throat irritation, and asthmatic breathing patterns.